yujong-lee/wecount/CODE_OF_CONDUCT.md

 9. Being tricky
 10. Any behavior considered harmful to the community

-Please contact `dooboolab`'s member if you face any of above in our community.
+Please contact [dooboolab](github.com/dooboolab)'s member if you face any of above in our community.
 We won't tolerate for those behavior inside and outside our community.

 We hope we can work like future in our community.